View All

 • Utility applications: Useful as the basis for other small tools or apps.

-• Adding advanced mathematical functions like square roots or exponentiation.
+Adding advanced mathematical functions Implement additional operations like square roots, trigonometric functions, and powers.

 12. Online Polling System